Skip to main content

 2. Preparation: Once it is determined that a dental bridge is the best solution, the next step is to prepare the teeth on either side of the gap for the bridge.
 This may involve removing some of the tooth enamel to make room for the bridge or building up the teeth with dental crowns.

-3. Impression: After the teeth are prepared, the dentist will take an impression of the teeth to create a mold for the dental bridge.
-The mold is sent to a dental laboratory where the bridge is custom-made to fit your mouth.
+3. Impression: After the teeth are prepared, the dentist will take an impression of the teeth to create a mould for the dental bridge.
+The mould is sent to a dental laboratory where the bridge is custom-made to fit your mouth.

 4. Temporary bridge: While the permanent bridge is being made, the dentist will place a temporary bridge to protect the exposed teeth and gums.